DanZinagri/NicheD20_Quartz/content/Classes/Martial/Rogue/_index.md

 A rogue gains access to new abilities that may aid and alter her in combat called Rogue Talents.
 At 2nd level the Rogue gains access to Rogue Talents when selecting class talents.

-For a complete listing of Rogue talents see [[List of Rogue Talents|List of Rogue Talents]]
+For a complete listing of Rogue talents see [List of Rogue Talents](./List%20of%20Rogue%20Talents.md)
 ## Nose For Danger (Ex)

 At 2nd level, a rogue gains a +1 dodge bonus to AC while wearing light or no armor, improving by an additional 1 every 4 rogue levels after 2nd.
 In addition the rogue is no longer flat-footed if she has not acted yet in combat.
 At 8th level, a rogue becomes immune to the flanked condition when attacked by creatures less than 4 hit dice higher than the rogue's hit dice.